 - Pick up fecal matter as soon as possible both in your backyard and in the park.

 How can I prevent infection in myself and my family?

-- Wash hands with soap and warm water after handling pets, and before handling food.
+- Thoroughly wash hands with soap and warm water after handling pets, and before handling food.

-- Wash fruits and vegetables prior to eating them.
+- Thoroughly wash fruits and vegetables prior to eating them.

 See below for a downloadable and printable version of this document.